sous-chefs/visualstudio/README.md

 node.override['visualstudio']['2013']['professional']['filename'] = 'My_vs2013.iso'
 ```

-Unlike newer versions of VisualStudio which use an AdminDeployment.xml file, VS 2010 uses an unattend.ini file.
-This cookbook includes a working default unattend.ini template which you may optionally override.
+Unlike newer versions of VisualStudio which use an AdminDeployment.xml file, VS 2010 uses an unattend.ini file, which, among other things, is OS-specific.
+By default, this cookbook uses VS 2010's `/q` option, which works for all Windows versions and specifies a default installation.
+To customize the installation, you may specify an unattend.ini template instead.
 The use of a template instead of a static file is required due to relative paths inside the file.
+This cookbook includes an unattend.ini template sample.

 # Recipes